Table of Contents Hide

 - Abnormalities in vision; blurred vision

-- Headaches which are severe in the morning
+- Headaches that are severe in the morning

 - Weakness or paralysis on one side of the body

-- Gradual changes in intellectual or emotional capacity
+- Gradual changes in an intellectual or emotional capacity

 Diagnosis of Brain Tumor

 Diagnosis can be a complicated process.
 Making a decision about the treatment process can also be overwhelming.
-It can be very confusing and frightening given a short of time to make critical decisions.
+It can be very confusing and frightening given the short time to make critical decisions.

 It may be diagnosed and evaluated using one or more of the following tests:

-- MRI: Magnetic resonance imaging (MRI), is a medical imaging technique used in radiology to visualise internal structures of the body in detail.
+MRI: Magnetic resonance imaging (MRI), is a medical imaging technique used in radiology to visualize the internal structures of the body in detail.

-- CT: Computed tomography (CT scan) is a medical imaging procedure that utilises computer-processed X-rays to produce tomographic images or ‘slices’ of specific areas of the body.
+CT: Computed tomography (CT scan) is a medical imaging procedure that utilizes computer-processed X-rays to produce tomographic images or ‘slices’ of specific areas of the body.
 Tomography refers to imaging by sections or sectioning.

-- PET: Positron Emission Tomography (PET) is a unique type of imaging test that helps doctors see how organs and tissues inside the body are actually working.
+PET: Positron Emission Tomography (PET Scan) is a unique type of imaging test that helps doctors see how organs and tissues inside the body are actually working.
 It helps to differentiate between new growth and cells killed by radiation.

 Brain Tumor Treatment